 Finally, if you use invoicing software like QuickBooks Online, you can accept ACH bank transfers, which has no fee!

-What Percentage Does PayPal Charge?
+How Much Does PayPal Charge?

 The way that PayPal makes money is by charging a 2.9% fee from the total amount of each payment that is received from the U.S. In addition, there is also a $0.30 flat fee on each transaction.